Framlingham, Victoria: 1861: Aboriginal reserve established

 The Church of England in Warrnambool obtained 1416 ha of land for an Aboriginal mission station to "ameliorate the present wretched conditions of the Aborigines", and requested establishment of an Aboriginal reserve in the area.
 The Victorian Board for the Protection of Aborigines created Framlingham Aboriginal Reserve in response.
 The reserve was occupied in 1865 by many of the surviving members of the Kirrae Wuurong clans, who originally inhabited the area between Mount Emu Creek and the Hopkins River, and much of whose language was recorded by a Scottish squatter, James Dawson.
 Members of the Djargurd Wurrung from the Camperdown area and Gunditjmara people from Warrnambool were also relocated to Framlingham, but Gunditjmara from Portland and Lake Condah refused to settle here due to tension with the other clans, leading to the establishment of the Lake Condah reserve in 1869.
+The Aboriginal Australian leader Collin Hood lived here with his wife Nora Hood beginning in 1865.

 In 1867 the reserve was closed by the Central Board appointed by the Government of Victoria and attempts were made to relocate the residents to Lake Condah Mission but in September 1868 the Kirrae Wuurong won the re-establishment of the reserve.
 Residents of Warrnambool campaigned from 1877 to 1890 to close the reserve and turn it into an experimental agricultural farm, and in 1894 the reserve was reduced to 222 ha and the majority of the land given to the Council of Agricultural Education.
 However, the agricultural farm plans never eventuated, with this land becoming the Framlingham Forest.
 In 1889 the Board attempted to close the reserve again, but it finally agreed to reserve 500 acres} for Aboriginal use.

 In 1916 the Government of Victoria decided to concentrate Aboriginal Victorians at Lake Tyers Mission in Gippsland.
 The reserve was eventually closed but some residents were allowed to remain, with the community being granted ownership in 1971 of the 237 ha they held at that time.
 In the 1930s, public concern over the conditions led the government to build extra housing and a school, and to provide rations.

 When the reserve was established, it was declared to be 3500 acre in area, although its actual size may have been closer to 4400 acre.
 As parts of the reserve were sold to private landowners, its size diminished, until only the 586 acre remained when it was closed in 1971.
 Some of this land was also set aside as a State Forest.